ETCLabs/RDMnet/docs/getting_started/using_controller.md

 ## Getting Responder IDs

-Controllers may encounter RDMnet responders have dynamic UIDs.
+Controllers may encounter RDMnet responders which have dynamic UIDs.
 Base RDMnet components such as controllers and devices can have dynamic UIDs, as can virtual responders present on devices.
 See
 \ref devices_and_gateways for more information on virtual responders, and \ref roles_and_addressing for more information on dynamic UIDs.
 As a reminder, a dynamic UID is identified by the top bit of